Svahnen/text-adventure-game/README.md

 ### Bugs:
 1. In office menu, put quit game under "Use the computer": Done
 2. When choosing the option to close/open a door that's already closed/open.
 It says that I have closed the door expedition, but also saying that there is no door with that name.: Done

+## Next step:
+Show extra menu item if room have items, menu "Pick up".
+When using "open" look through inventory and use key automatically if found.